This is a follow up story for The Longhairs. If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Advice for other entrepreneurs who might be struggling to grow their business?

 There is nothing we would trade in the world for doing what we’re doing with our business.
 Whatever it takes, it’s worth it.

 - The Great Cut

 - Podcast: Let It Ride by The Longhairs on iTunes and Google Play

 If you have any questions or comments, drop a comment below!

 The Longhairs has provided an update on their business!

-Over 1 year ago, we followed up with The Longhairs to see how they've been doing since we published this article.
+Almost 2 years ago, we followed up with The Longhairs to see how they've been doing since we published this article.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.

 We interview successful business owners and share the stories behind their business.
 By sharing these stories, we want to help you get started.